How to limit the impact of incapacity for work

 - Rules and laws

-You can cover the loss of income due to incapacity for work with disability insurance.
-You use a living will to minimise legal consequences.
+You can cover part of the loss of income due to incapacity for work with insurance.
+You use a living will to limit legal consequences.

 Coping with loss of income

-If you become ill or disabled, you may become incapacitated for work.
-You may then be unable to do some or all of your work, temporarily or permanently.
+lf you become ill or disabled, you may become unfit for work.
+You will then be unable to do some or all of your work, temporarily or permanently.

-If you take out insurance, you will still have income if you are unfit for work.
-This insurance often has a risk period of, say, one month.
-After one month, the insurance will start paying.
-If you have the flu for a week, for example, you will not receive any compensation.
+Insurance ensures that you will still have an income if you become unfit for work.
+This insurance does not pay out immediately if you become unfit for work.
+For example, the insurance will start paying after a month.
+Do you have the flu for a week?
+Then you will not receive any compensation.

 You can insure yourself in different ways.
 You can take out disability insurance (AOV) with a private insurer or an interest or professional organisation.
-You can also take out insurance with the UWV (Employee Insurance Agency).
+You can also take out insurance with the (Employee Insurance Agency, in Dutch).
 You can also join a group of entrepreneurs who help each other in case of incapacity for work, such as in a donation circle or with crowdsurance.

 Insurance options